 Origin of walking papers

-Examples from the Web for walking papers
+Cultural definitions for walking papers

 Notice of dismissal.
 To “get one's walking papers” is to be fired.

 Other Idioms and Phrases with walking papers

 A dismissal, as in They're downsizing, and I got my walking papers last week.
 This slangy expression, first recorded in 1835, refers to a written notice of dismissal.